barchart/alerting-service-public/README.md

 ###createAlert

 The following JSON object can be used to create an alert.
-The input is a simplified version of the "alert" object.
+The input is a simplified version of the "Alert" object.

 JSON-in: